-So you've got all of the aggregates right here in a very pure form, very immediate form, so that you can observe right here, right now, as the mind is quiet so you can see the interactions among them-and how they create stress.
+So you've got all of the aggregates right here in a very pure form, very immediate form, so that you can observe right here, right now, as the mind is quiet, what the interactions are among them-and how they create stress.

-What you've got to learn how do first is how to get the mind really enamored with this practice, so that you can use it to pry away your hunger for other things.
+What you've got to learn how to do first is to get the mind really enamored with this practice, so that you can use it to pry away your hunger for other things.
 You've got your jhana as food.
 The Buddha talks about this many times.
 When you're well fed with this kind of food, you're not so hungry for things outside.
 You're not so hungry for sights, sounds, smells, tastes, tactile sensations, or for your thoughts and plans around the pleasures they can provide.
-That's when it's easier to see them, as the passage from the sutta we chanted just now said, as on fire.
-You realize that all the pleasure and pain you've got from them was on fire.
+That's when it's easier to see them-as he said in the sutta we chanted just now-as on fire.
+You realize that all the pleasures and pains you've gotten from them were on fire.
 Seeing this makes you less interested in them and, as a result, your attachment to the concentration gets stronger.

 Now there's healthy attachment to concentration and pathological attachment.
 Pathological is when you just want to hide away in the concentration and don't want to do your duties.
-You don't want to engage with the world.
+You don't want to engage with the world outside.
+You don't want to engage with the questions you need to ask inside to get beyond suffering and stress.
 That's unhealthy.
 You have to realize that the problem is not with the world outside.
 It's with the irritability of the mind inside.
 You've got to learn how to use your concentration to strengthen your mind in your dealings with the world outside so that you're not weak in the face of unpleasant things.
 You can actually strengthen your mind to withstand these things better as you do your duties.

 Healthy attachment is when you realize you really want to find your happiness here and you learn how to maintain a sense of a still center as you go through the world, doing your duties.
 Whenever there's a free moment, you come back to the breath.
 Get as much energy and as much refreshment as you can from the breath.
-That way you really familiarize yourself with these aggregates as they're present in the state of jhana.
+That way you can use your attachment to your still center as a way of prying away your other attachments.
+At the same time, staying with that center for a long period of time enables you to familiarize yourself with the aggregates as they're present in the state of jhana.
+If you don't stick with it for long periods of time, you won't develop the sensitivity you need to see these things.

-And ultimately there comes a point when you begin to develop a sense of disenchantment even with the jhana.
-Again, the word disenchantment-nibbida-is related to the process of feeding.
+Ultimately there comes a point when you begin to develop a sense of disenchantment even with the jhana.
+Again, the Pali word for disenchantment-nibbida-is related to the process of feeding.
 It refers to the sense of having had enough of a particular kind of food.
 You love cheesecake but then you see that it's having a bad effect on your blood vessels, to the point where finally you can look at it and realize that you can't stand cheesecake anymore.
 The effort that goes into eating it is no longer worth doing.
 From that comes dispassion.